 Proteomics Shared Resource

 The Proteomics Shared Resource fosters high-impact cancer research by providing SCI members with access to cutting-edge, user-friendly mass spectrometry-based resources.
-The broad range of offerings include support for SCI members’ studies of protein expression, stability, structure and/or function; small molecule drug discovery; examining metabolic pathways; and biologics characterization.
-In addition to providing facilities and services, the Resource offers multiple avenues for customized user training, methods development and new applications designed to meet the rapidly evolving needs of cancer researchers.
+The analytical offerings cover a broad and constantly developing range of application areas, including protein expression, stability, structure and/or function; small molecule drug discovery; metabolic pathway analysis; biologics characterization, and chemical tissue imaging.
+In addition to providing facilities and services, the resource offers multiple avenues for customized, hands-on user training, instructing on topics from sample preparation to methods development for bespoke new applications designed to meet the rapidly evolving needs of cancer researchers.